lingeringwillx/StructIO/README.md

 **delete(length)**

-Deletes *length* bytes from the object.
+Deletes *length* bytes from the object starting from the current position.

 **find(bytes_sequence, n=1)**